HtetLinMaung/starless-server/README.md

 ## Config

-If you want to change certain settings like cors or request body size, create `config.js` at the root of your application.
+If you want to change certain settings like cors or request body size or peer server options, create `config.js` at the root of your application.

 ```js
 module.exports = {